nymtech/nym/documentation/operators/src/faq/smoosh-faq.md

 There are several legal questions regarding to this and we would like to ask you to fill this [short survey](https://nymtech.typeform.com/exitnode).

-We'll have a thorough legal analysis out before hand and various resources from and for the community which we started to gather in the [Community Legal Forum](../legal/legal-forum.md).
+We'll have a thorough legal analysis out before hand and various resources from and for the community. <!-- which we started to gather in the [Community Legal Forum](../legal/legal-forum.md).
+Uncomment when the legal forum get's merged -->

 ## Other Questions